Hondo (film): References in popular culture

 Boston Celtics Hall of Fame swingman John Havlicek was nicknamed Hondo by a childhood friend who thought his demeanor resembled that of Wayne's character.

 Part of a 1988 episode of Married... with Children, titled "All in the Family", has Al Bundy readying himself to watch Hondo in peace during a three-day weekend, but Peggy's family comes to visit, and their ensuing problems prevent him from seeing the film, just as their antics prevented him from seeing Shane the previous year.
 A later 1994 episode of Married... with Children, titled "Assault and Batteries", has a subplot in which Al is desperate not to miss another television airing of Hondo, because, as he explains, it is the best John Wayne movie and it only airs "once every 17 years".
 Al does miss this airing at the end of the episode and would have to wait until February 18, 2011, to see it again.
+(Though in real life the film was released on VHS only a few months later.)
 Al holds the film in very high esteem, once telling Peggy's family members, "Your lives are meaningless compared to Hondo!"

 Two later John Wayne Westerns contain subtle references to Hondo.
 In Rio Lobo (1970), a wanted poster for Hondo Lane can be seen on a wall in the sheriff's office.
 In the 1973 film The Train Robbers, the chief male and female characters (played by Wayne and Ann-Margret) are Lane and Mrs. Lowe, the same names as in "Hondo".

 In Men in Black 3 (2012), Agent K refers to Agent J as "Hondo" when J stares at him as he drives: "You lose something over here, Hondo?"